sarahbartoloni/Bartoloni_Coding_Examples/README.md

 # Bartoloni_Coding_Examples
 Examples of code written by Sarah Bartoloni

-This repository is intened for viewing purposes only.
-It represents a compliation of projects I have worked on throughout my time as a graduate student.
+This repository is intended for viewing purposes only.
+It represents a compilation of projects I have worked on throughout my time as a graduate student.
 The codes here are not intended to run outside of their private repositories.

  **Argo_SO_visualization**

-This script is a compliation of my work analyzing BGC-Argo floats in the Southern Ocean.
+This script is a compilation of my work analyzing BGC-Argo floats in the Southern Ocean.
 This script was done in collaboration with both Dr. Nancy William's lab and Dr. Don Chamber's lab and is still a work in progress.
-First, matchups between Argo floats and mesoscale eddies are identified using the eddymatchup_fxn initially created by Dr. Veronica Tamsitt and then modifed by Dr. Jennifer Bonin and myself.
-The code then examines if a single float encounters the same eddie multiple times throughout its path.
-The entire BGC-Argo fleet in the Southern Ocean is then visualized in relation to fronts (from Orsie et al 1995) and mesoscale eddie locations.
-The code then separates the data depending on seaon, zonal regions, and the presence of anicyclonic/cyclonic eddies.
+First, matchups between Argo floats and mesoscale eddies are identified using the eddymatchup_fxn initially created by Dr. Veronica Tamsitt and then modified by Dr. Jennifer Bonin and myself.
+The code then examines if a single float encounters the same eddy multiple times throughout its path.
+The entire BGC-Argo fleet in the Southern Ocean is then visualized in relation to fronts (from Orsie et al 1995) and mesoscale eddy locations.
+The code then separates the data depending on season, zonal regions, and the presence of anticyclonic/cyclonic eddies.
 Finally, a function is created to interpolate Argo profiles onto the same pressure levels.

  **CO2_Examples**